prasannavl/mchain/README.md

 }
 ```

-Actually, that's the entire `mchain.go` file along with std helpers for the same.
+Actually, that's almost the entire `mchain.go` file - along with some std helpers for the same.
 Very simple.
 This allows clean error handling.
 Errors can be used to communicate error status code as well.
 A pattern that can be easily achieved with `HttpError` from simple error composers like [`prasannavl/goerror`](https://www.github.com/prasannavl/goerror)

 This aligns with Go's idiomatic way of error handling.